Tenesk/Tenesk/README.md

 ## Hi there 👋
+🔭 I’m currently working on a restaurant website.
+I’m looking for help with Phyton language.

 <!--
 **Tenesk/Tenesk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.